Modern Slavery Act 2019/20 Annual Statement

 We work in partnership with patients, staff, the private, public and voluntary sectors and the local community to build a healthier, more sustainable future for all.

-We reinvest any profits we make back into the organisation and into new community health projects.
+As a Community Interest Company we are a not for profit organisation and therefore reinvest back into our organisation and into community health projects.
 The communities we serve lie at the heart of CityCare and we are very much focused on building sustainable services that generate healthier, happier futures for local people.

 Arrangements to Prevent Slavery and Human Trafficking